JuliaGeodynamics/GeophysicalModelGenerator.jl/README.md

 If you want your data be included here as well, give us an email (or even better: send the files with julia scripts).
 ## Contributing
 You are very welcome to request new features and point out bugs by opening an issue.
 You can also help by adding features and creating a pull request.

-## Development roadmap
-In the pipeline:
-- Create an interactive tool to visualize data and to interpret datasets, based on [GLMakie](https://docs.makie.org/stable/)

 ## Funding
 Development of this software package was funded by the German Research Foundation (DFG grants TH2076/7-1 and KA3367/10-1), which are part of the [SPP 2017 4DMB project](http://www.spp-mountainbuilding.de) project as well as by the European Research Council under grant ERC CoG #771143 - [MAGMA](https://magma.uni-mainz.de).
 The project was initiated at a [TeMaS](https://temas.uni-mainz.de) workshop with researchers from Frankfurt and Mainz where we realized that it is way too timeconsuming to collect available data of a certain region.